 The four main characters are all okay, though none of them are near as striking as anyone in the Firefly family.
 Rainn Wilson (who is recognizable as a character from The Office, despite me never having seen a single episode of the show) was perhaps my favorite of the bunch, but I also sort of liked Jennifer Jostyn, despite a somewhat iffy attitude throughout.
 Chris Hardwick has an unbridled enthusiasm which I appreciated, and Erin Daniels is the forgettable one.

 You won’t find too many forgettable members of the Firefly family, save for R.J.
 (Robert Allen Mukes), who was still threatening in his own right.
-I’d say Otis (Bill Moseley, who previously appeared in Texas Chainsaw Massacre II and the 1990 Night of the Living Dead remake) is the most memorable, as his pseudo-philosophical rants and sadistic nature really bring a lot to the film.
+I’d say Otis (Bill Moseley, who previously appeared in Texas Chainsaw Massacre 2 and the Night of the Living Dead remake) is the most memorable, as his pseudo-philosophical rants and sadistic nature really bring a lot to the film.
 Sheri Moon as Baby is really annoying at times, but it fits with her personality, and she lip-syncs with the best of them.
 As Mother Firefly, Karen Black (of Trilogy of Terror and Burnt Offerings) is enchanting in her own right, and feels like a more subdued version of Baby, which was definitely appreciated.

 The other family members don’t matter near as much.
 Tiny (Matthew McGrory) was cool to look at, but due to the nature of his character, didn’t add a whole lot to the film, and Dennis Fimple was just here to tell lewd jokes and flip off Otis.
 It’s Sid Haig (who’s relationship with the family is never really made clear) who, despite his very little screen-time, really stands out as an amusing and somewhat likable guy (the opening to this film, on a side-note, is great).
 The only other cast member I wanted to mention was Tom Towles, who I thought did pretty good as a police officer.